You are here:

 1960s

-In April 1961, during the visit of Governor General Viscount Cobham and after the boisterous dinner in the mess, officers decided to fire a 21 gun salute in the early morning at 0245 hours.
-This naturally upset the neighbours above the base and resulted in a number of complaints.
+In April 1961, during the visit of Governor General Viscount Cobham and after the boisterous dinner in the mess, officers decided to fire a 21-gun salute in the early morning at 0245 hours.
+This naturally upset the neighbours living above the base and resulted in a number of complaints.

-In 1966, the bridge was in the process of being extended.
+In 1966, the Auckland Harbour Bridge was in the process of being extended.
 A suggestion was again made that Ngapona move.
-Over the next 24 years the suggestion was made a number of times but the building and operation was left where it was.
-In 1967, reservists upgraded the building including creating a new canteen, new sick bay and upgraded the pontoon.
+Over the next 24 years the suggestion was made a number of times, but the building and operation was left where it was.
+In 1967, reservists upgraded the building including creating a new canteen, new sick bay and upgrading the pontoon.
 At the same time, the removal and disposal of a large amount of obsolete equipment was organised.

 1970 – 2000s